 Irish Wolfhound Grooming and Coat Maintenance

 Like many things, grooming your Wolfhound is best started when the dog is a young puppy so that it becomes familiar with being groomed, handled and also having parts of the body checked such as ears, eyes, mouth and feet.
-In the early days a puppy coat does not require much maintenance, but effort put in at this stage will pay dividends later on.
+In the early days, a puppy coat does not require much maintenance, but the effort put in at this stage will pay dividends later on.
 We would recommend a light grooming with a soft brush or comb a few times a week and also check inside the dog’s ears and mouth and ensure the puppy becomes very accustomed to having its paws checked and any dirt and debris gently removed.
-For the first few months a puppy’s coat is quite easy to deal with and very fluffy and soft, but this puppy fur will gradually come out and the adult coat will grow through and will be harsher in texture and require more maintenance.
+For the first few months, a puppy’s coat is quite easy to deal with and very fluffy and soft, but this puppy fur will gradually come out, and the adult coat will grow through and will be harsher in texture and require more maintenance.
 There is quite a variety of coat textures and types in Wolfhound adults, some dogs have easier maintenance coats which are lighter in density and not as harsh to the touch, but other Wolfhounds will develop a very dense, thick, coarse coat that demands more grooming and maintenance for it to remain in good condition.
-Grooming is important for any breed of dog and regular coat maintenance cannot only keep the dog looking in good condition, but it can also help to identify any potential ‘undesirables’ on the dog’s skin or in the fur and even be a first alert process for health problems, so owners need to be familiar with their own Wolfhound’s coat type and what should and shouldn’t be lurking underneath it.
+Grooming is important for any breed of dog.
+Regular coat maintenance cannot only keep the dog looking in good shape, but it can also help to identify any potential ‘undesirables’ on the dog’s skin or in the fur and even be a first alert process for health problems.
+Owners need to be familiar with their own Wolfhound’s coat type and what should and shouldn’t be lurking underneath it.